Return fees can be applied when setting up your return policy.

 To set a policy rule that will waive all fees:

-2. Select the policy rule you want to edit.
+- Select the policy rule you want to edit.

 4. In the Fees dropdown, select Waive All Fees.

-5. Click on the save icon.
+5. Click on the save icon to save your changes.